Books, Maps, Internet sources & GPS for the Alpine GR5

 Maps

-Purchasing the requisite IGN maps, at either 1:25,000 or 1:50,000 will set you back a pretty penny: about 13.40 Euros each in France or about $20 if you buy in the USA on line, and you will need 17 or 20 of either type for an Alpine crossing.
-The Topo Guides, which contain the essential map information, cost only 6-17 Euros each (2023), and you will only need four.
-So you might only want to buy Topo Guides even if you are going to use the Collins book as your guidebook.
+Purchasing the IGN maps for the entire alpine GR5, at either 1:25,000 or 1:50,000 would set you back a pretty penny: about 13.90 Euros each (2024) in France or about $20 each if you buy in the USA on line; and you would need 17 or 20 of either type for an Alpine crossing.
+The Topo Guides, which contain the essential map information, cost only 18.40 Euros each (2024), and you will only need four.
+So you might only want to buy Topo Guides even if you are going to use the Dillon as your guidebook.

 The following IGN maps are needed for the Alpine Crossing.
 The designations shown are for the 1:25,000 series; for the 1:50,000 series, drop the final two letters: